 Reports and statements are similar to resolutions in that they state a UN policy or objective.
-The only functional difference is in the format of these documents.
+The primary functional difference is in the format of these documents.
 Reports (typically written by long-standing commissions and committees) advise and inform decision-making bodies of a committee's work and are divided into chapters and sections that cover the various topics under discussion.
-Statements (often used in place of resolutions in the Security Council) offer a less formal pronouncement of some UN action or position.
+Presidential statements (often used in place of resolutions in the Security Council) offer a less formal pronouncement of some UN action or position.

 Amendments are the means by which drafts may be altered by the body.
 Amendments can make additions, deletions, or changes to a draft in order to increase its acceptability to all nations involved.
 Amendments are usually needed for a body to move toward a consensus on a draft resolution.
 When all sponsors of a draft resolution agree to an amendment, the change is automatically incorporated (without a formal debate or vote); this type of change is called a "friendly amendment."
-Once a draft is voted upon, it becomes property of the body; all associations with individual delegations are removed and no friendly amendments or withdrawals of sponsorship are allowed.
+Once a draft is voted upon, either the whole draft or a contested amendment, it becomes property of the body; all associations with individual delegations are removed and no friendly amendments or withdrawals of sponsorship are allowed.

-DRAFT RESOLUTIONS
+DRAFT DOCUMENTS